 Lean Engineering in a nutshell

-Semester 1 starts with the modules Systems Modelling and Applied Control.
+Semester 1 starts with the compulsory modules Systems Modeling and Applied Control.
 Apply your knowledge straight away during labs and real-life projects for lean engineering.
 And fine-tune your communication and research skills.

 The academic year runs from September to August.
 In that time you have 42 weeks of education.
 The rest of the time you have holidays.